Jo Sansome is the practice Carers Champion, supported by Jackie Albans-Marriott

 A carer is anyone who offers unpaid support, for a friend or family member who, due to illness, disability, a mental health problem or an addiction cannot cope without support.
 Anyone can become a carer; carers come from all walks of life, all cultures and can be of any age.
 Many don't choose to become carers; it just happens.
 Every carer and their situation is individual and will have specific and unique needs and aspirations.

-Maggie, Carers' Federation Support Worker for Rushcliffe is at Ruddington Medical Centre on the first Tuesday of the month from 11am - 12 noon.
+Maggie, Carers' Federation Support Worker for Rushcliffe is at Ruddington Medical Centre on the last Thursday of the month from 9am - 10:30am.
 Maggie offers information and support around your rights and entitlements as a carer.
 Where appropriate Maggie will signpost carers to appropriate services such as condition specific organisations e.g Dementia, Stroke Association and more.
 If you are a carer come and speak to Maggie to find out how she can help and what support is out there for you, to support your emotional, mental, physical and social wellbeing.

-For details on how to contact Lorna, go to
+For details on how to contact Maggie, go to

 Are You a Carer?